Bevölkerung und Gesundheit

 Health and Mortality over the Life Course

-To address these questions, we use data from a range of countries in Western Europe and North America, such as the United States, the United Kingdom, Finland, and Italy, as well as a variety of data sources, such as high-quality survey data, contemporary administrative population registers, and historical demographic datasets.
-Our research focuses on applying careful research designs and innovative statistical methods to high-quality longitudinal individual-level data in order to identify the causal effects of micro- and macro-level conditions at various points in the life course on health and mortality, and in order to formally evaluate the extent to which these effects are mediated by intervening factors using techniques such as the G-formula.
+To address these questions, we use data from a range of countries in Western Europe and North America, such as the United States, the United Kingdom, Finland, Germany, Norway, Sweden, and Italy; these provide wide variation in the institutional context and social welfare regimes.
+We also use data from a variety of data sources, including high-quality survey data, contemporary administrative population registers, and historical demographic datasets.
+Our research focuses on applying careful research designs and innovative statistical methods to high-quality longitudinal individual-level data in order to identify the causal effects of micro-, meso-, and macro-level conditions at various points in the life course on health and mortality, and in order to formally evaluate the extent to which these effects are mediated by intervening factors.

 Ageing, Mortality and Longevity, Health Care, Public Health, Medicine, and Epidemiology, Family Behavior, Life Course